- The earlier an entrepreneur can learn how to save for retirement, the easier it will be for them to compound profits in their golden years.

 The idea of owning commercial real estate shouldn’t intimidate millennial investors.
 This investment vehicle, which consists of acquiring business properties and leasing individual units to collect rent, offers instant equity and increased cash flow compared to residential investments.
 Common examples of commercial real estate include retail, office, apartment, industrial and mixed-use buildings.

 REITs (Real Estate Investment Trust) are a form of passive income where investors can earn various types of income, long-term capital appreciation, and even investment portfolio diversification.
-Similar to stocks, an REIT represents a company–or companies–that own or finance income producing real estate.
+Similar to stocks, REITs represent companies that own or finance income producing real estate.
 Depending on your retirement portfolio, including your ability to deal with risk, REITs may offer an additional level of reward your portfolio has otherwise been lacking.

 Raw land is one of the more underrated investment options in real estate.
 A raw land investment is ideal in preparation for retirement as it can be milked in a variety of ways.
 Investors can subdivide and sell, build rental properties and lease, or simply buy and hold.
 For millennials, the appeal of buying raw land includes upfront profits and long-term dividends.
 In addition, raw land is easy to acquire with little-to-no competition, affordable to own and maintain, and has potential for short and long-term profit gains.

 The golden years of retirement are different for everyone.
 Goals, aspirations and financial settings will change throughout the course retirement, which can be detrimental if not planned for properly.
 Having a strategy in place will help to answer your retirement questions now and later on, even if plans change down the road.
-In order to successfully prepare for retirement as a millennial it’s imperative you consider all your options and get started early.
-Appreciation is the name of the game in real estate, and the more real estate investments you accumulate early on–the better.
+In order to successfully learn how to save for retirement as a millennial it’s imperative you consider all your options and get started early.
+Appreciation is the name of the game in real estate, and the more real estate investments you accumulate early on, the better.